Skip to content

 }

-Token totals, cost, and last model are not stored in line 1 — they are derived at read time by scanning llm.response events in the file.
+Each conversation has exactly one owner (ownerId), the single authorization principal.
+Token totals and cost are not stored in line 1 — they are derived at read time by scanning llm.response events, which avoids drift between a cached total and what re-aggregating the events would produce.

 Events are appended chronologically.
 Key event types: